-- 1. Rocket exhibits must relate to the skill level for the unit entered.
+- Rocket exhibits must relate to the skill level for the unit entered.
 Units 1-4 should include the color picture of the rocket and skill level title from the rocket-kit package as part of their record book.
 All project material must be organized and secured in a sturdy binder/notebook.
-Unit 6 must have a copy of plans or blueprints including instructions "step by step" to build the rocket. - 2.
-Fins must be balsa wood (balsa, basswood, and plywood) and finished with paint in classes indicated.
-No plastic fins for Units 1-3. - Fins of plastic or other materials must be exhibited in Units 4 and 6. - 4.
-Unit 4 members may build helicopter and gilder recovery rocket kits. - Rockets are to be displayed and held vertically by a substantial rod or support no taller than the rocket on a stationary base appropriate to the size of the rocket, not to exceed 12"x12"x1" thick.
+Unit 6 must have a copy of plans or blueprints including instructions "step by step" to build the rocket. - Fins must be balsa wood (balsa, basswood and plywood) and finished with paint in classes indicated.
+No plastic fins for Units 1-3. - 3.
+Fins of plastic or other materials must be exhibited in Units 4 and 6. - Unit 4 members may build helicopter and gilder recovery rocket kits. - 5.
+Rockets are to be displayed and held vertically by a substantial rod or support no taller than the rocket on a stationary base appropriate to the size of the rocket, not to exceed 12"x12"x1" thick.
 Only the rocket will be judged.
 Do not decorate the base.
-No triangular stand can be used for displaying the rocket. - 6.
-Do not include live or expended engines in the rocket exhibited. - If rocket is damaged in launching, it can still be judged for quality of construction, e-Record and pictures. - Display rockets cannot be used for Rocket Fly Day competition. - No launching pads should be used for displaying the rockets. - 10.
-Launching your display rocket is not a requirement.
-If you are participating in Rocket Fly, make 2 rockets one for exhibit and one to launch.
-At least one rocket should be launched as part of the project to complete the "Launch Information" section of the supplemental sheet.
-If you are not able to launch due to a fire ban, etc. you must have an explanation on that sheet - 11.
-Any decals used must be on the rocket.
+No triangular stand can be used for displaying the rocket. - Do not include live or expended engines in the rocket exhibited. - 7.
+If rocket is damaged in launching, it can still be judged for quality of construction, e-Record and pictures. - 8.
+Display rockets cannot be used for Rocket Fly Day competition. - No launching pads should be used for displaying the rockets. - Launching your display rocket is not a requirement.
+If you are participating in Rocket Fly, make 2 rockets - one for exhibit and one to launch.